Mohammad-1991/redux-toolkit-react-typescript-starter/README.md

 - **Redux Toolkit**: For state management.
 - **TypeScript**: For type safety and better tooling support.
 - **Material-UI (MUI)**: For UI components.

+## Vital Consideration

+Please note that this current implementation does not yet incorporate **Redux Toolkit Query (RTK Query)**.
+While this example showcases best practices for structure and component architecture, RTK Query is a critical tool for handling caching and data fetching in production-grade applications.

+RTK Query would significantly enhance performance, efficiency, and scalability, especially when managing remote data sources, by reducing boilerplate and offering built-in caching, automatic refetching, and mutation handling.
+As the application evolves, integrating RTK Query would be a natural progression to ensure a more robust, high-performance, and scalable solution.

+Although this implementation provides a strong foundation, future enhancements could include RTK Query to better manage server interactions and state, allowing for a more streamlined data flow and superior user experience.